 Minimum of 6 photographers (1 guide) and maximum 10 photographers (2 guides).

-International Flight from OR.
-Tambo International Airport to Kasane Airport, Botswana.
+Arrive at Kasane Airport, Botswana.
 You will be met by a C4 representative for your road transfer to Pangolin Voyager Houseboat.

 Road transfer to Kasane Airport for your charter flight to Shakawe Airport, where you will be transferred to Xaro Lodge.